Charles Pelot Summerall: Childhood and education

-Summerall was born in Blounts Ferry, Columbia County, Florida, on March 4, 1867 and attended the Porter Military Academy in South Carolina from 1882 to 1885.
+Summerall was born in Blounts Ferry, Columbia County, Florida, on March 4, 1867, and attended the Porter Military Academy in South Carolina from 1882 to 1885.
 After graduation, he worked as a school teacher for three years.
 In 1888 he enrolled in the United States Military Academy (USMA) at West Point, New York, graduating in June 1892.
-His fellow classmates included numerous men who would later attain general officer rank, such as Julian Robert Lindsey, Tracy Campbell Dickson, Frank W. Coe, William Ruthven Smith, James Ancil Shipton, Louis Chapin Covell, Preston Brown, George Blakely, Robert Mearns, Peter Weimer Davison, Howard Russell Hickok, Henry Howard Whitney, John E. Woodward, John McAuley Palmer and George Columbus Barnhardt.
+His classmates included numerous men who would later attain general officer rank, such as Julian Robert Lindsey, Tracy Campbell Dickson, Frank W. Coe, William Ruthven Smith, James Ancil Shipton, Louis Chapin Covell, Preston Brown, George Blakely, Robert Mearns, Peter Weimer Davison, Howard Russell Hickok, Henry Howard Whitney, John E. Woodward, John McAuley Palmer and George Columbus Barnhardt.

 Early career

 Commissioned as a second lieutenant, Summerall was assigned to the 1st Infantry Regiment, transferring to the 5th Artillery Regiment in March 1893.
 He performed garrison duty in California from 1893 to 1895, then served at Fort Hamilton, New York from 1895 to 1898.
-During the Spanish–American War, he was assigned to the Department of the Gulf as aide to the commander and as an engineer officer in 1898 to 1899, receiving promotion to first lieutenant in March 1899.
+During the Spanish–American War, he was assigned to the Department of the Gulf as aide to the commander, Major General William Montrose Graham, and as an engineer officer in 1898 to 1899, receiving promotion to first lieutenant in March 1899.

 Summerall participated with his unit in the Philippine Insurrection in 1899 to 1900, and was a member of the China Relief Expedition in 1900 to 1901, participating in the attack on Peking.
 He was promoted to captain and assigned to the 106th Coast Artillery Company in July 1901.
 He served at Forts Walla Walla and Lawton, in Washington state, commanding the latter post in 1901 to 1902.
 He was on duty at Camp Skagway and was in charge of preliminary work at Fort Seward in Alaska.
 He commanded Fort Flagler in 1902 to 1903, and then was transferred to the 3rd Field Artillery Battery with duty at Camp Thomas and Fort Myer in 1903 to 1905.

 Summerall was the senior instructor of artillery tactics at West Point from 1905 to 1911.
 He was promoted to major in March 1911, and commanded the field artillery of the Maneuver Division at San Antonio, Texas.
 He commanded the summer camps of instruction for army and National Guard artillery in 1912 to 1914, was assistant chief of the Militia Bureau and in charge of National Guard artillery in 1915 to 1917.
 He was engaged in purchasing artillery ranges, and was a member of the Ordnance Board from 1915 to 1916, the commission to investigate the manufacture of munitions in 1916, the Board of Ordnance and Fortification in 1917, and the military mission to British and French armies in 1917.
 He was promoted to lieutenant colonel in 1916, colonel in 1917, and brigadier general in the National Army in August 1917.